Photos

 this would enable the Federal Government to do bad things.
 They were

-over by war industrialists.
-That was quite a while ago.
+was being taken over by war industrialists.
+That was quite a while

 How did Citizen Rupert's Faux spin the story?